pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

     .git/objects/c4
     .git/objects/c4/d59f390b9cfd4318117afde11d601c1085f241

-and the contents of these files is just the compressed data plus a header identifying their length and their type.
+and the contents of each of these files is just the compressed data plus a header identifying its length and its type.
 The type is either a blob, a tree, a commit, or a tag.

 The simplest commit to find is the HEAD commit, which we can find